rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 product_url: dedicated-hosting
 ---

 Firewall Manager v2 is a tool within the MyRackspace portal.
-This article describes the object-group feature within this tool, an easy to use feature that groups and sorts like items such as IP addresses, ports, or protocols.
+This article describes a feature within this tool-the object-group feature, an easy to use feature that groups and sorts like items such as Internet protocol (IP) addresses, ports, or protocols.

 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).